-Tomahawk nose art by Bert ChristmanAllen "Bert" Christman of the AVG 2nd Squadron (aka the Panda Bears) had been a comic-strip artist in civilian life, most famous for his work on the "Scorchy Smith" series featuring an American mercenary pilot in South America.
+Tomahawk nose art by Bert ChristmanAllen "Bert" Christman of the AVG 2nd Squadron (aka the Panda Bears) had been a comic-strip artist in civilian life.
+As the story is told, he created the "Scorchy Smith" series about an American mercenary pilot in South America.
 Then life imitated art, as it often does, and Christman became the pilot-adventurer he'd drawn for the comics.

 These sketches were emailed to me by someone, whose covering message I've lost, so I don't know his name or where he got them.
 But here they are.